ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 ## What is IPSec VPN?

 IPSec is a suite of protocols designed to authenticate and encrypt all IP traffic between two locations.
 It allows trusted data to pass through networks which otherwise would be considered insecure.
+IPSec Tunnel endpoints can be located anywhere and still provide access to your entire private network or the networks you specify.
+IPSec Tunnels are incompatible if you are using a Zone or Cloud Service Endpoints.
 For more general information regarding IPSec, refer to the [reference documents](external-reference.html).

 {{site.data.keyword.BluSoftlayer_notm}} provides a tunnel mode configuration which provides you with an encrypted site-to-site network, allowing networks at multiple remote locations to communicate securely.